Please note that the Midterm Check-In is not available during the Summer term.

-For instructors who want to opt-in to the Midterm Check-In and select questions, the instructor selection window for Fall 2017 is September 11 to September 30.
+For instructors who want to opt-in to the Midterm Check-In and select questions, the applicable dates are available here.
 Instructions on opting in and selecting questions for the Midterm Check-In are available at http://www.yourfeedback.uwo.ca/instructorsMidtermguide.cfm

-Please note that only the instructor will have access to her/his Midterm Check-In results.
+Please note that only the instructor will have access to their Midterm Check-In results.

-If you want to opt-in to the Midterm Check-In for a course, you need to select at least one question from the Midterm Check-In question pool.
-You can select up to 28 questions from the question pool (which contains 28 questions).
+If you want to opt-in to the Midterm Check-In for a course, you need to select at least one question from the Midterm Check-In question pool, which contains 44 questions.

 There is no magic number of questions to select. eXporance, the company that supplies the software for the Your Feedback system, recommends no more than 20 questions.
 In these days of survey fatigue, even that might be too many.
 The smaller the number of questions, the more likely students will complete your Midterm Check-In.
 Include enough questions to get feedback that will be helpful to you but not more.